A realistic photon spectra in polarized {\gamma}{\gamma} processes in SANCphot: Coupling CAIN and SANCphot

 The polarizations of the back-scattered photons in CAIN were controlled via Stokes parameters $(\xi_1, \xi_2, \xi_3)$.
 Simulation of non-linear Compton scattering is controlled via the number of absorbed laser photons $n_{ph}$ parameter in CAIN.
 However, the support for electron transverse polarization is limited only to linear Compton approximation, and for values $n_{ph} > 0$ the laser photon polarization is narrowed to the circular one (i.e. $\xi_1 = \xi_3 = 0,\,\xi_2=\pm 1 $).
 The difference between $n_{ph} = 0$ and $n_{ph} = 1$ setting is that the former uses linear Compton formulas, which are inapplicable in strong laser fields.
-In the CAIN simulation, the strength of a laser electromagnetic field is characterized by a parameter $\xi = \frac{\lambda_L}{m}\sqrt{\mu_0cP}$, where $\lambda_L$ is the laser wavelength, m is the electron mass, $c$ is the speed of light, $\mu_0 = 4\pi\times 10^{-7}$, and P is the laser power density.
+The strength of a laser electromagnetic field is characterized by a parameter $\xi^2 = 2n_\gamma r_e^2 \lambda/\alpha$, where $n_\gamma$ is the density of laser photons, $\lambda$ is the laser wavelength, $\alpha=e^2/\hbar c = 1/137$, $r_e$ - electron radius \cite{ECFADESYPhotonColliderWorkingGroup:2001ikq, Ivanov:2004fi}.
 At $\xi < O(1)$, the non-linear Compton expression requires expansion in terms of $n_{ph}$ to provide a better description.
+For the laser configuration provided in the above paragraph $\xi^2 \approx 0.3$ and the number of photons per electron is $k = 4.1$ for 500~GeV and $5.6$ for 1000~GeV, which justifies modeling the process as multiple Compton scattering.

 In the present study, we use two distinct polarization configurations: \begin{itemize} \item linear : $P_e = P_e' = 0, P_{\gamma} = P_{\gamma}' = 0, P_t = P_t' = 1, \phi=\pi/2$ \item circular : $P_e = P_e' = 0.8, P_{\gamma} = P_{\gamma}' = -1, P_t = P_t' = 0$ \end{itemize} Here $P_e$ is an electron longitudinal polarization, $P_{\gamma}$ describes the average helicity of the laser photon, $P_t$ denotes maximum average transverse polarization along a direction determined by the azimuthal angle $\phi$.
 This angle is determined with respect to the back-scattered photon momentum.